Configure Partner and Billing Functions

 - Configure Providers

 - You can add a new clinician to Partner's tables in just a few seconds.
 But what about scheduling and insurance claim configuration?
-Will Partner reports work properly for the new clinician?
+Will reports work properly for the new clinician?

 - Every insurance carrier requires the same clinician information for each claim: a name, a taxonomy code, a National Provider Identifier, and a Tax Identification number.
 Follow the procedure below to enter or update this information in Partner.